-If it’s been a while since you setup your wireless network, then you are probably overdue for an upgrade.
-Thanks to more devices having mobile capabilities and functionality, and more employees bringing their personal devices to work, wireless network technology has evolved quickly.
-Your old router might not be meeting the demands of the new modern mobile office.
+How long ago did you set up your wireless network?
+Are you overdue for an upgrade?
+We now have more devices with mobile functionality, more personal devices at work, and mushrooming wireless technology.
+Your old router might not be meeting the demands of your current mobile office.

-Upgrading to a new router is a great way to boost the power of your wireless network, but there are other measures you can take as well.
-To learn more ways that you can improve network speeds, like using a Unified Threat Management solution to block media streaming websites, or upgrading to a heavy-duty wireless router built for a business with hundreds of users, call Quikteks at PHONENUMBER.
+Is this something you’d like to talk about?
+Upgrading to a new router is a simple way to boost your wireless network, but there are other ways to get more speed, like using a Unified Threat Management solution to block media streaming websites, or upgrading to a heavy-duty wireless router built for a business with hundreds of users.

 Comments are closed.